 Victure AC700 4K 20MP Action Camera

 Victure may not be a popular brand but it’s a developing one that sought to manufacture cost-effective action cameras.
-Such as the victure AC700 which possesses the necessary features you need in a cycling camera.
+Such as the victure AC700 which possesses the necessary features you need in a sport cycling camera.

 The first feature you should look at is the display.
 Victure AC700 offers footage that ranges from 1080p up to crisp 4K.
 The field of view is also impressive as the lens provides a wide-angle of 170°.
 That’s about the same with most high-end cycling cameras.